-Should you upgrade your headphones for PlayStation VR?
+Best Headphones for PlayStation VR in 2022

 These headphones will give you about 30 hours of battery before you need to recharge.
 The cushions on these headphones can twist around a full 90 degrees and feel like clouds when they're on your ears.
 Cowin promises the best quality by offering you noise-canceling in both the sound from your ears and the mic picking up your voice.

-Bionic Mantis
+Bionik Mantis

-Designed specifically for use in VR, these headphones look more like earbuds and deliver an awesome experience.
+Designed specifically for use in VR, these headphones look more like earbuds and deliver a wonderful experience.
 They clip right onto your headset and then rest against your ears.
 This means you won't get the uncomfortable feeling of an earbud jammed into your ear canal or the discomfort of headphones digging into the top of your head.

 Hussar Magicbuds

 Hussar Magicbuds are another favorite when it comes to VR gaming.
-They have noise canceling abilities and about 9 hours of battery life before you'll need another charge.
+They have noise-canceling abilities and about nine hours of battery life before you'll need another charge.
 Since the cord wraps around the back of your neck, you'll never have to worry about it interfering with your game time.
 You'll also have more peace of mind knowing that, if there is an accident, they will remain safe on your neck instead of falling to the ground!

 Sony Earbuds

-These earbuds are wired, but they have a integrated microphone and smartphone playback to deliver you an amazing sound control with a crisp output.
+These earbuds are wired, but they have an integrated microphone and smartphone playback to deliver you a remarkable sound control with a crisp output.
 The buds seal tightly into your ears for a higher level of sound isolation with a better delivery of bass.

 iJoy Premium